vita-student-projects/Group8_RGB-based_Action_Recognition/README.md

 Extraction of the dataset:
 - dataset.py extracts all the frames from each video.
-- The frames are extracted with the <em>VideoCapture from OpenCV</em>
+- The frames are extracted with the <em>VideoCapture</em> from OpenCV
 - dataset.py returns for each video a 6 dimensions array with: the frame index, x, y, R, G and B.
 - The label is separately returned

+More informations are available '[here](https://rose1.ntu.edu.sg/dataset/actionRecognition/).

 ## Contribution on RGB based Action Recognition: